Hong Kong Disneyland: Disney Friends Live: Party at the Castle!

 “Disney Friends Live: Party at the Castle!” is a concert-style castle stage show that brings together popular Disney characters such as Mickey and friends, Duffy and friends, and Disney princesses, all dressed in exclusive 20th anniversary costumes.
 The show incorporates a new 20th anniversary theme song, LED installations, giant balloons and colorful banners.

 Mickey and the Wondrous Book

 "Mickey and the Wondrous Book" is a live stage show that premiered in Storybook Theater at Hong Kong Disneyland on 17 November 2015, as part of its 10th anniversary celebration.

-A spectacularly unique “Happily Ever After” show has been created to bring to life new and classic Disney stories and movies in an exhilarating, musical revue stage production like no other!
-Presented in Disney's Storybook Theater.
+A “Happily Ever After” show has been created to bring to life new and classic Disney stories and movies in a musical revue stage production.

 Festival of the Lion King

 "Festival of the Lion King", an original interpretation of the Disney animated film The Lion King, is a Broadway-caliber short-form stage musical performed live.
 It uses the concept of tribal celebration in combination with ideas from Disney's parades.

 Swing into jungle fun with acrobats and fire dancers as Simba, Timon and Pumbaa come to life in a musical extravaganza.
 Presented in Theater in the Wild.